Energinet-DataHub/greenforce-frontend/libs/dh/shared/domain/src/lib/generated/v1/README.md

 _using `npm link`:_

 In PATH_TO_GENERATED_PACKAGE/dist:

 ```
 npm link
 ```

 In your project:

 ```
 npm link
 ```

 __Note for Windows users:__ The Angular CLI has troubles to use linked npm packages.
-Please refer to this issue https://github.com/angular/angular-cli/issues/8284 for a solution / workaround.
+Please refer to this [issue 8284](https://github.com/angular/angular-cli/issues/8284) for a solution / workaround.
 Published packages are not effected by this issue.

 #### General usage

 In your Angular project:

 ```
 // without configuring providers